mlarocca/mlarocca.github.com/_posts/2014-01-18-join_promise.markdown

 Two of the top trending terms of the last couple of years in the tech world are, sure enough, promises and nosql.
 If you are into functional programming, the day will come that you get introduced to futures (deferred) and promises.
-Here is the thing: I'm not talking about Scheme or Scala; if you ever had to deal with JavaScript, you are into functional programming - if you haven't realized that yet... [this](https://www.youtube.com/playlist?list=PL7664379246A246CB) is a good starting point.
+Here is the thing: I'm not talking about __Scheme__ or __Scala__; if you ever had to deal with __JavaScript__, you are into functional programming - if you haven't realized that yet... [this](https://www.youtube.com/playlist?list=PL7664379246A246CB) is a good starting point.
 On the other hand, you can not possibly not have at least heard of noSql databases and call yourself a developer.
 Of course, they are not the answer to every problem (and we will see an example of this tradeoff in a minute), but in many situations where scalability is of the essence, they often are the best choice.

 Now, you might wonder, how are these two subjects possibly related?
 Well, first of all, often noSql datastore servers offers asynchronous calls that either natively behaves as promises or can be wrapped into deferred to mimic promises.
 [Redis](http://redis.io), for example, lets you pipeline your commands (which also gives a significant performance improvement), although it forces you to use a somewhat cumbersome and odd syntax.